Fresh-Teacher/fresh-teacher.github.io/README.md

-# THis site is live at https://freshteacher.software/nurseries
+# This site is live at https://freshteacher.software/